 How do I access the Internet at Kemp?

 WiFi access is available in all Station buildings with the network key, 2013kempNRS.
-Internet access is also available on the PCs in the computer lab and by connecting your computer to a data jack in Mead with an Ethernet cable (see Karla or Tom to borrow a cable).
+Internet access is also available on the PCs in the computer lab and by connecting your computer to a data jack in Mead with an Ethernet cable (see Karla or Scott to borrow a cable).

 Can I use the printers at Kemp?